 The Rochford District has its own charm and is richly steeped in history and enchantment with a proud past and a bright future.

 Within the 65 square miles of Rochford District you will find plenty of character, miles of unspoilt coastline and attractive countryside.
 The historic Hockley Woods (the remains of a royal forest), the island of Foulness, internationally famous as a haven for wildlife, and the Roach Valley Conservation Zone.

 It boasts a large number of listed buildings, including Rochford Hall, one time home of the Boleyn family and The Old House in South Street, built in 1270 and allegedly haunted!
 The outlying town of Rayleigh contains the site of a Norman castle, and Rayleigh Windmill, built in 1798.
 In 1016 the Danes, led by King Canute, met the Saxon army of Edmund Ironside in a very significant battle in the Crouch Valley between Ashingdon and Canewdon, Canute was the victor and later built a church at Ashingdon.

 If you visit Rochford on a Tuesday, which is a traditional weekly market day ongoing since 1247, look out for the commemorative plaque in the Square where John Simson was burnt at the stake on the 10 November, 1555, for his Protestant convictions.
-Lunch in one of the cafes or pubs and view the latest new development of supermarket, library and Barratt Homes complex appropriately named 'The Square' which will offer a variety of new apartments for sale which will bring in new residents and commuters.
+Lunch in one of the cafes or pubs and view the library and Barratt Homes complex appropriately named 'The Square' bringing in new residents and commuters.

 The town centre contains one of the few remaining market town cross patterns in England, comprising north, South, East and West Streets